J0bbie/AdverseEffectsPredictor/README.md

 ##Where does the data originate from?

-Data from the [SIDER 2](http://sideeffects.embl.de/) (Kuhn M, Campillos M, Letunic I, Jensen LJ, Bork P.
-A side effect resource to capture phenotypic effects of drugs.
-Mol Syst Biol.
-2010;6:343.
-Epub 2010 Jan 19.) database is used as a test-set for the compound-adverse effect relationship.
+Data from the [SIDER 2](http://sideeffects.embl.de/) database is used as a test-set for the compound-adverse effect relationship.

 Additional information is gathered from:
   - asd